-Change Your Online Habits
+General Online Habits

-Phising & Clicking Links
+Phishing & Clicking Links

-Speaking of fishing, let's start there.
-Phishing historically has been and remains one of the top ways to gain unauthorized access to a specific machine, account, or network.
-Phishing occurs when a person clicks on a link and either enters information or downloads a payload that gives a malicious actor access to an account or device, which they can use to access the data on that machine or the network the machine is connected to.
+Phishing has been and remains one of the top ways to gain unauthorized access to a specific machine, account, or network.
+Phishing occurs when a person clicks on a link and either enters information or downloads a payload that gives a malicious actor access to an account or device.
+In the case of malware, the attacker can access the data on that machine or the network the machine is connected to.
 Typically this link-clicking occurs in the form of an email that appears to be legitimate, such as an email that appears to be from your bank asking you to confirm account details or to see an enclosed attachment.
 Phishing could also come in the form of malicious advertising.
 This is why ad-blockers are so important.
 The final common phishing technique is when an attacker calls you claiming to be an official (ex, from the IRS) and asks you information about yourself.

 The best way to avoid phishing is to be overly cautious.
 If something seems out of character, contact the person and ask about it.
 For example, if your bank sends an email requiring confirmation of something, ignore the email and go straight to their website.
 If it's legitimate, the same warning will pop up when you log in or be waiting in your messages.
 If you're still not sure, contact their support team and ask.

 Think carefully about what information you share and what it reveals.
 Back in the early days of social media, it was common that people would publicly share that they were going on vacation for a week, so criminals in the area would find the house androb it while they were gone.
 That exact crime may or may not live on, but the principle still does.
 One woman had a stalker find her because she took a selfie where the street sign was visible.
 I'm not saying don't share anything online, simply to be mindful of what information is visible in the photo, such as a company logo on your shirt or financial information in your screenshot.